 If you come out to Charlotte BMX you can expect to have a good time.
 We have the equipment you need, we’re happy to help you as much as we can, and we’ll do whatever it takes to get you around the track.
 Bike riders of almost any skill level will have a good time here.
 We say, from six to 60, and we mean it.
 Even if you’re over 60, you can still have a good time racing around the track, enjoying the beautiful weather, and seeing a different side of our outside.

-Charlotte BMX is the premier racing facility in Punta Gorda, and attracts racers from all over the state.
-Visit them online for more information.
+Thanks once again to Amanda Carr for speaking with us.
+Learn more online about Charlotte BMX, the premier racing facility in Punta Gorda that attracts racers from all over the state.
 Whether it’s racing around the track or spending the afternoon fishing, Amanda Carr is a unique Outsider.
 Maybe you’re an Outsider too?
-If so, we hope you’ll learn more about Punta Gorda/Englewood Beach, where we say, “Outsiders Welcome.”
+If so, we hope you’re inspired to learn more about Punta Gorda/Englewood Beach, where we say, “Outsiders Welcome.”